 Removing Debris to Restore Sea Turtle Habitat in Biscayne National Park

-The Coastal Cleanup Corporation, the Biscayne National Park, and the NOAA Marine Debris Program are teaming up to remove marine debris from sea turtle foraging habitat and nesting beaches and to educate the public about the problem of marine debris.
+The Coastal Cleanup Corporation, the Biscayne National Park, and the NOAA Marine Debris Program teamed up to remove marine debris from sea turtle foraging habitat and nesting beaches and to educate the public about the problem of marine debris.

 Type of Project: Community-based Marine Debris Removal Grant